SumantaKS/Spring-Boot-3-REST-API/README.md

 | GET   |/api/employees/{employeeId}| Read a single entity    |
 | PUT    |/api/employees| Update an existing entity    |
 | DELETE    |/api/employees/{employeeId}| Delete an existing entity    |

+For POST and PUT make sure the body sent is in JSON format.